nmarus/ansible-k8s/README.md

 ## (in development)

-# Ansible Kubernetes Playbook (with optional vSphere Deployment)
+# Ansible Kubernetes Playbook for vSphere

 ## Environment Setup